Ridley suspension for ’22 makes WR area of need for Falcons

 RESTRICTED FREE AGENTS: WR Olamide Zaccheaus, WR Christian Blake, TE Jaeden Graham, DL Anthony Rush, OL Colby Gossett, QB Josh Rosen.

-NEEDS: Atlanta moved under the cap with Monday’s NFL suspension of WR Calvin Ridley for the 2022 season as punishment for betting on games last season.
+NEEDS: Atlanta moved under the cap with the NFL suspension of WR Calvin Ridley for the 2022 season as punishment for betting on games last season.
 Even if the Falcons re-sign Gage, who filled in as the No. 1 target for Matt Ryan while Ridley missed most of last season while addressing mental health issues, wide receiver joins edge rusher, cornerback and offensive tackle as most pressing on a lengthy list of offseason needs.
-The Falcons must be bargain shoppers and could find it difficult to re-sign such key players as Patterson and Oluokun even after releasing outside linebacker Dante Fowler and offensive tackle Matt Gono.
+The Falcons cleared most cap space by restructuring the contracts of QB Matt Ryan and LT Jake Matthews.
+Even so, team must be bargain shoppers and could find it difficult to re-sign such key players as Patterson even after releasing outside linebacker Dante Fowler and offensive tackle Matt Gono.
 Fowler was the pass rush leader on a defense which ranked last in the league with 18 sacks.

 —